bsoher/pymidas.io/docs/README.md

 This effort is based on code initially funded by NIH grant 1R01EB008387-01A1 that became the Vespa project.
 Other funding sources include NIH grants: U01CA264039, and many others

-We've had a lot of people support this effort, but I'd like to mention Philip Semanchuk (http://pyspoken.com), Dr. Jeffrey Alger and Dr. Alexander Giuffrida for their early contributions.
+We've had a lot of people support this effort, but I'd like to mention Philip Semanchuk (http://pyspoken.com), Dr. Jeffrey Alger and Dr. Alexander Giuffrida for their early contributions as well as all the Emory contributions from Dr. Hyunsuk Shim, Abinand Rejimon, Anuradha Trivedi, and Karthik Ramesh.

 ## License